 BREAKFAST AT CAFÉ IN THE CRYPT

-While searching for places to have a good, English breakfast near Trafalgar Square, I came across something weird and truly questionable—so naturally I jumped on it like a wizard to a broom.
+While searching for places to have a good, English breakfast near Trafalgar Square on day 3 of my 5-day London itinerary, I came across something weird and truly questionable—so naturally I jumped on it like a wizard to a broom.
 Yer dining with dead people, Harry!